Welcome

 If there is no power of attorney, the application cannot be accepted.

-The Embassy of the Federal Republic of Germany in Yaoundé recommends the submission of proof of language proficiency (min. level B1) in order to support the plausibility and credibility of the motivation for the intended study visit.
+The Embassy of the Federal Republic of Germany in Yaoundé strongly recommends the submission of proof of language proficiency (min. level B1) in order to support the plausibility and credibility of the motivation for the intended study visit.

 For English-language degree programmes, the required English language skills (e.g. TOEFL certificate) must be submitted.